SEER2

 Once equipment clears the screen, use the selected airflow, TESP point, and device pressure drops as the starting reference for friction-rate and pressure-budget work.

-Continue to Manual D →Technical Review
+Manual D Duct Design CalculatorTechnical Review

 This workflow follows ACCA Manual S® equipment selection principles using Manual J® design loads and manufacturer expanded performance data.
 It supports structured screening of total, sensible, latent, and heating capacity against design conditions.
 Final equipment selection, AHRI matching, manufacturer data, and local code requirements should be verified prior to installation or permitting.